Inspired by one man’s dream

 Capitol Aggregates purchases 1100 acres in New Braunfels, Texas and opens the Solms Plant.

-David Zachry becomes American Road and Transportation Builders Association (ARTBA) president.
+David Zachry becomes American Road and Transportation Builders Association (ARTBA) chairman.
 In December, testified on highway program consolidation and project delivery reform at a House Oversight & Government Reform Committee hearing.

 David Zachry testifies before a House committee